hanyuhanyuhanyu/GodzamoKrazy/README.md

 * **Cortex bakers Limit** This will cap the number of Cortex bakers that can be bought to a given number to make sure ADO doesn't wipe out all your cookies.

 ## Season options
 * **Default Season** Will buy the given season, if no season is active and all other seasons with drops have had all their upgrades unlocked.
-This will immediately change seasons if possible so turn off Auto-Buy if you're going through the list to avoid overpaying.
+This will immediately change seasons if possible, so turn off Auto-Buy if you're going through the list to avoid overpaying.
+* **Free Season** Will override the Default Season option to stay in the game's base season.
+This can be set for either Christmas and Business Day only (the two seasons that provide benefits throughout) or for all five seasons.
 * **Auto-Easter Switch** If you do not have all eggs yet, this will instantly start Easter the moment a Cookie Storm starts.
 This because eggs can be extremely tedious to unlock by normal means.
 * **Auto-Halloween Switch** If you do not have all spooky biscuits yet, this will change to Halloween if the season is not Easter and there are wrinklers.